• Collagen

 Cold compresses and hot water bottles

 Ice packs and hot water bottles are not only helpful when it comes to exercising, but they can come in useful when joint pain strikes, too.
-Ice will help soothe your pain as it reduces the blood flow, which in turn relieves pain and helps to reduce inflammation.
+Ice will help soothe your pain as it reduces blood flow, which in turn relieves pain and helps to reduce inflammation.
 Applying heat pads and compresses helps to loosen up stiff joints.

-Consider hormone replacement therapy hrt
+Consider hormone replacement therapy (HRT)

-By replacing the hormones you lose with hormone replacement therapy hrt as you go through menopause you can protect yourself to some extent against the symptoms of low oestrogen, including joint aches and muscle aches.
+By replacing the hormones you lose with hormone replacement therapy (HRT) as you go through menopause, you can protect yourself to some extent against the symptoms of low oestrogen, including joint aches and muscle aches.

-Include anti inflammatory foods
+Include anti-inflammatory foods

 Does menopause joint pain go away?